Dive into why you should consider nonprofit remote internships

 It’s time to explore your internship options!

 Nonprofit remote internships are more than what meets the eye.
 We hope these 7 reasons introduced you to the magic of them.
-If you’re ready for this to be your next professional project, apply here.
+If you’re ready for this to be your next professional project, submit your application and embark on a transformative journey where meaningful contributions await.
 There are also other brilliant opportunities we have to offer, including nonprofit summer internships or NGO internships for university credit.
 Be prepared to create a meaningful impact, all from the comfort of your home!

 Still got questions?
 Check out our FAQ page.